 Whole school approaches The universal offer to all children.
 Additional, targeted support and provision Specialist, individualised support and provision The views of all children are listened to and valued.
 Children's opinions are voiced to the school through: Pupil interviews School Council Questionnaires The teachers and Head Teacher are always available to listen to and value pupils' experiences and views.
 Pupils with SEND are included in all consultation groups.
 Additional provision is developed in light of pupil voice.
-Staff are skilled in listening to and supporting children in their sharing of their ideas and opinions.
 Individual support is responsive to the needs and views of the pupil.
 Pupil's views are an integral part of TAC meetings, SEN reviews and the development of EHC Plans.
-Pupils play a central part in reviewing Individual Education Plans.
+Pupils play a central part in reviewing Next Steps (Individual Education Plans).
 Documentation is presented in a format that is accessible to the pupil The children have opportunities to meet and talk with the SENDCo.